lukerbs/LinkedinBOT/README.md

 2. Enter your LinkedIn username and password in the pop-up window if this is your first time using the bot.
 3. Enter your desired job title in the pop-up window (e.g.: data scientist, sales executive, etc.)

 ## Tips
 1. Create a tiny URL that links to your public resume on Google Drive or Google Docs and include the url at the bottom of your custom introduction in `introduction.txt`
 2. If you accidentally entered the wrong username and password (or if you need to re-enter your username and password), simply delete the `config.json` file in the root of the project directory and re-run the bot

+## Optional: Building the Standalone Desktop App (Mac OS Only)
+To turn the bot into a desktop application, run the following steps:
+1. Create Virtual Environment and Install Requirements
+	- `python3 -m venv venv`
+	- `source venv/bin/activate`
+	- `pip3 install -r requirements.txt`
+2. Build the Desktop App
+	- `python3 setup.py py2app`

+Once the application has finished building, you can find the standalone desktop application in the `/dist' directory that has been created during the build process.
+Since this application has not been verified by Apple you will need to open the application by right-clicking the app, and then clicking "Open."